softwareeverything/kong-go-plugin-sample/README.md

 # kong-go-plugin-xml-to-json-transformator

-This plugin basically transforms XML to JSON for Kong API Gateway on port 10000.
+This plugin basically transforms XML response data to JSON for Kong API Gateway on port 10000 (You can change port).
+At the same time, it can handle XML gzip encoded data to JSON gzip encoded data.

 ```
 docker build --no-cache -t kong-demo .